KxSystems/docs-v1/docs/language/syntax.md

 ### Vectors

 A _vector_ is a _simple list_: all its items are of the same dataype.
 In writing a vector, parentheses and semicolons may be omitted.
+Char vectors are also known as _strings_.
 ```q
 q)42 43 44 45~(42;43;44;45)    / simple 4-lists
 1b